We all know how valuable appearing at the top of Google searches is, but how do you get there? Allow me to share a few tips with you!

 It’s helpful to first consider this challenge from Google’s perspective.
 They aim to be the best search engine, which means they want to deliver the most helpful results.
 Google judges how helpful their results are by how long you stay on a given website, how much of a blog post you read, or whether you click through to other content on a particular site.
 They also consider website credibility indicators, like the total traffic to your website, how many other websites link to your site, and whether your site is connected to active social media profiles.

-All of these factors give Google a glimpse into how legitimate and helpful your website is.
+All these factors give Google a glimpse into how legitimate and helpful your website is.
 Their algorithm for determining which search results to return for a given keyword search is constantly being updated to make their search engine better.
-No one knows exactly how it works and SEO experts are constantly trying to play catch up.
+No one knows exactly how it works, and SEO experts are constantly trying to play catchup.

 2. Create Valuable Blog Posts

 In the old days, you could stuff “keywords” into your website so that Google would think your site was highly relevant for specific search terms.
-This means that you could put “Financial Planning” over and over on the pages of your site to show up for those keyword searches.
-Google got wise, and now “keyword stuffing” is actually penalized.
+This meant that you could put “financial planning” over and over on the pages of your site to show up for those keyword searches.
+But Google got wise, and now “keyword stuffing” is actually penalized.

 The only way to show up for search results today is to create valuable and helpful content.
 Google knows if your content is helpful by watching the behavior of people who search for something and end up on your site.
 Answering a question well and keeping people on your site longer can help your blog posts show up higher in search results.
-My blog post, Ten Secrets to Promoting Your Event, is one of the highest ranked posts on my site because it thoroughly answers a common search question of what to do when you get the message that your LinkedIn account has been restricted.
+For example, our blog post titled “Has Your LinkedIn Account Been Restricted?” is one of the highest ranked posts on our site because it thoroughly answers a common search question of what to do when you get the message that your LinkedIn account has been restricted.

 3. Focus on Only One or Two Keywords